Fitoussi/geo-my-wp/readme.txt

 = 3.2 =

+* Version 3.2 is a major release.
+Backing up your site and/or testing this version on a staging enviroment first is recomended.

 * Version 3.1 was a major release.
 Read this post [GEO my WP 3.1](https://geomywp.com/geo-my-wp-3-1/) before updating.

 * Version 3.0 was a major release.
 If you are updating from a version earlier than 3.0, it is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
 You should also test this version on a staging environment before updating on your live site.

+* New: GEO my WP now requires 2 Google Maps API keys ( when using Google Maps as the maps provider ); A server and a browser API keys.
+Please read the post [GEO my WP 3.2](https://geomywp.com/geo-my-wp-3-2/) for more details regarding the Server API key and how to generate it.
 * New: New setting input field for Google Maps Server API key.
-GEO my WP now requires 2 API keys.
 Please visit GEO my WP's Settings page in the dashboard of your site after the update.
+* New: a testing tool for Google Maps Server API added to the Tools page.
+The tool will test if the Google Maps Server API key is working properly.
 * New: show debug message when geocoder fails.
+* New: API Testing tab added to tools page.
+* New: function GMW_Maps_API::load_scripts() to load the map scripts manually on page load, without the need of the search form or search results to load first.
+* Update: update chosen library to v1.8.7.
 * Improvement: improve the Members Locator proximity search query.
 The plugin now modifies the BuddyPress members' query directly instead of running a separate location query in addition to the members' query.
 This should improve performance and make it easier to modify the query.
 * Improvement: Geocoder classes were improved and work better with the new server key.
 * Tweak: improve the location form.
 New arguments added.